Christof/vim_tips/vim_tips.md

 with `<C-r><C-w>`.
 The count of matches of the current pattern is displayed with the following trick: `:%s///gn`.

+After a search the cursor is positioned at the first character of the match.
+The cursor can also be placed at the end of the match with the following search: `/{pattern}/e<CR>` or with the last pattern `//e<CR>`.

 ## Patterns

 Patterns in Vim can be used to accomplish different tasks, like